 It is possible that the driver may be the source of the radiation.
-The driver will be instructed to walk near one of the detectors to determine if he/she had received a recent nuclear medicine procedure.
-If the alarm sounds due to the driver's procedure, the driver shall pull the truck back onto the scale and park it and then walk at least 75 feet away so that the monitor reading of the truck alone can be determined (or use an alternate driver).
+If the driver agrees, the driver will be instructed to walk near one of the detectors to determine if he/she is the source of the alarm and had received a recent nuclear medicine procedure.
+If the alarm sounds due to the driver's procedure, an alternate driver will be used or the driver shall pull the truck back onto the scale and park it and then walk at least 75 feet away so that the monitor reading of the truck alone can be determined.
 If the truck alone does not cause an alarm, it may pass through.
 There is no restriction on the driver if he/she is the source of the alarm due to a medical procedure.
 The scale house attendant or other authorized WMNY personnel shall complete the Radiation Monitor Alarm Record and file it.

 If the alarm is due to the load, the truck will again be driven through the detectors and stopped so that the detectors are centered on the load.
-A stabilized reading will be obtained.
+A stabilized reading over a minimum of 30 seconds will be obtained.
 If only the sigma alarm was triggered initially, which indicates a rapid change in radiation level, the load shall be centralized and a stabilized reading obtained.
 If the stabilized reading is less than the investigation level, the load will be considered acceptable and the load will be accepted at the landfill.
 If the initial alarm reading exceeded the investigation level and if after the stabilized reading is obtained the result still exceeds the investigation level, refer to the details in Section 14.2.

-Instances of alarms in which the radiation detector is triggered by a waste load must be documented and reported to the NYSDEC within 24 hours.
+Instances of alarms in which the radiation detector is triggered by a waste load must be documented and reported to the NYSDEC as soon as practical, but within 24 hours.
+The documentation and reporting provided to the NYSDEC shall include spectra obtained from a hand-held radiation detector.
 Recorded information must include the date the waste was received, transporter name, origin of the waste, truck number or other identifying marking, detector reading, disposition of the waste, and date of disposition.
 Each instance shall also be documented in the landfill's annual report submitted to the NYSDEC.